Research shows that perfectionism is on the rise.

 Once you can acknowledge your unhealthy patterns, it’ll be easier for you to start making progress toward changing them.

-What happens when you accept that it’s better to get an assignment done on time than to not do it at all?
+What happens when you accept that it’s better to have an assignment be “good enough” than to not do it at all?

 No matter how hard you try, you’re going to make mistakes from time to time.